 British Values, as defined by the government in 2011 are democracy, the rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs.
-At Woodlands we believe that promoting these values is of paramount importance and do so daily through everyday school life.
-We hope to continue our journey towards the Rights Respecting Schools Award (RRSA) which recognises achievement in putting the United Nations Convention on the Rights of the Child (CRC) at the heart of a school’s planning, policies, practice and ethos.
+At Woodlands we believe that promoting these values is of paramount importance and do so daily through every day school life.
+We hope to shortly begin our journey towards the Rights Respecting Schools Award (RRSA) which recognises achievement in putting the United Nations Convention on the Rights of the Child (CRC) at the heart of a school’s planning, policies, practice and ethos.

 The ability to understand and communicate are the most important areas of learning.
 We ensure that pupils are given a ‘voice’ to communicate.
 This ‘voice’ could be using words, objects, photographs, pictures, symbols, touch cues, eye pointing or body language.

 We empower our pupils by giving them opportunities to make choices about the things that they believe to be important.
 By valuing each ‘voice’ and by listening and responding to that voice we demonstrate that we support democracy and liberty.

 Rule of Law:

 We involve pupils in setting codes of behaviour; helping pupils to make decisions and choices that are acceptable to the school community and society at large.